hsu-aut/lion/README.md

 ### Start LiOnS

-To start LiOnS you will have to start the back end first:
+To start LiOnS you will have to start the back end first.
+Open a terminal in the root folder and use the following commands:
 ```
-cd lion_backEnd/bin
+cd lion_backEnd
-node lion_BE
+nodemon start
 ```
 If you have not installed a MySQL server with a configuration known to the back end, you will receive an error message.
 That does only affect the ecl@ss property search.
 To start the front end, run the following commands in another terminal:
 ```
 cd lion_master
-ng serve --proxy-config proxy.conf.json --open
+npm run start-dev
 ```